Signature recognition or behavioral analysis – Which is better?

 The first computer viruses were detected in the wild in the middle of the 1980’s.
 This topic first became really interesting through the increasing number of computers in private homes at the beginning of the 90’s.
 A special mention should be made here of a pest called “Michelangelo” that became famous and feared in 1992 through many media reports.

-These days, there are not only Viruses but also Worms, Trojans, Spyware and other types of nasty pests that are collectively known as Malware.
-This means a great deal of work for the manufacturers of hard drive scanners: A new Signature must be created for every new pest and even for every variant of an already known pest.
-With an estimated 3,000 new pests per day this is a time-consuming exercise.
+These days, there are not only viruses but also worms, trojans, spyware and other types of nasty pests that are collectively known as malware.
+This means a great deal of work for the manufacturers of hard drive scanners: A new signature must be created for every new pest and even for every variant of already known ones.
+With an estimated 3,000 new types of malware created per day, this is a time-consuming exercise.

-This brings us to the basic problem with Signature-based Malware recognition – a pest that has been specially developed for a particular attack cannot be detected in principle.
-The security software manufacturers only receive a sample of the pest, and can create a Signature for their scanners, when a particular level of distribution has been reached.
+This brings us to the basic problem with signature-based malware recognition – malware that has been specially developed for a particular attack cannot be detected in principle.
+The security software manufacturers can only get their hands on a sample and create a signature for their scanners once a particular level of distribution has been reached.
 The flip-side of this is that the recognition is relatively reliable, benign software is rarely notified as being damaging.

-These days, most pests come from Eastern Europe or Asia and are usually intended for targeted attacks on specific networks, or they are even commissioned online by Mafia-like organizations.
-Anti-virus laboratories rarely see this type of Malware and thus cannot provide Signatures for them.
+These days, most malware comes from Eastern Europe or Asia and is usually intended for targeted attacks on specific networks; some are even commissioned online by Mafia-like organizations.
+Antivirus laboratories rarely see this type of malware and thus cannot provide signatures for them.

-Both approaches, Signature-based scanners and Behavior-based Malware protection, have their strengths and weaknesses.
+Both approaches, signature-based scanners and behavior-based malware protection, have their strengths and weaknesses.
 Emsisoft Anti-Malware combines both technologies in a single product and thus offers extremely good protection with simple operation and almost no false alarms.
-However, if you already have a Signature-based scanner and wish to also have the functionality of a Behavior Blocker, then you should take a look at the new Mamutu 1.0.
-Mamutu provides you with a stand-alone version of Malware IDS without an built-in scanner.